adammcw01/Django-Resource-Monitor/README.md

 ### Starting The Application

 To run the app using docker compose, ensure the docker daemon is running.
-Open a command prompt at this location and run `docker compose etc...`
+Open a command prompt at this location and run `docker-compose up --build`

 1. Run `python -m api.app.app -d 16` to start the API to generate data. *The-d 16 creates 16 devices.*
 2. Run `python resourcemonitor/manage.py runserver 80` to start the Django Web app.